The question needed to be asked.

 It emphasizes technology (ICT).

-information and knowledge.
+The issue does not get any easier because, as you noticed, the knowledge society definition includes information and knowledge.
 And to top it off, haven't all human societies throughout history been based on the creation, dissemination and utilization of information and knowledge?

 Let philosophers debate the most def crucial differences between information and knowledge, we will stick with the meaning of the terms as they evolved.

-That evolution pre-dates the wide spread use of computers, which the Germans tend to put into the category of "Informationstechnologie" while the English speaking world goes with computer science
+That evolution pre-dates the wide spread use of computers, which the Germans tend to put into the category of "Informationstechnologie" while the English speaking world goes with computer science.

 So, blame it on those early days when smart people woke up one morning and said, we need to find a term to describe the vast increase in human knowledge and its implications for mankind, what shall we call this?